Happy Teacher's Day: Celebrating coaches who produced champions

 In 2015, he took over as the head coach of the Indian para-badminton team and helped put Indian para-badminton on the map.
 Over the course of his career, Khanna has helped India shuttlers win over 300 medals, including World Championship golds.

-Some of the notable players he has mentored include Rohit Bhaker (Deaf), Manoj Sarkar, Parul Parmer and Pramod Bhagat – all Arjuna Awardees.
+Some of the notable players he has mentored include Rohit Bhaker (Deaf), Parul Parmer, and Paralympic medallists Manoj Sarkar and Pramod Bhagat – all Arjuna Awardees.

 Happy Teacher's Day to each one of them!